A Unified Approach to Mixing and Regularity for Passive Scalar Transport by Sobolev Vector Fields: Introduction

-Our main result is a quantitative estimate of the stability of the Cauchy problem.
-We show the continuous dependence of the solution on the initial datum in the weak topology, using frequency cutoffs to quantify the dependence of lower frequencies on higher frequencies.

-We remark that continuous dependence on the initial datum in the strong topology is a standard result of the theory of renormalised solutions, \cite{diperna1989ordinary}.
-In contrast, by constructing a kernel in \eqref{eq:frequencycascadeintro} to control the transfer of mass between two specific length scales/frequencies, we extend this to continuous dependence in a weak topology.
-One could measure continuous dependence in negative Sobolev norms (such as $W^{-1,r}$).
-However, we prefer to give the estimate in terms of a frequency cutoff, from which one can deduce the corresponding bounds in any desired negative Sobolev space, as it allows us to prove more general results.
+Our main result is a quantitative estimate on the dependence of the solution $\rho (x,t)$ on specific frequencies of the initial datum $\rho _{0}(x)$.
+By constructing a kernel in \eqref{eq:frequencycascadeintro} to control the transfer of mass between specific length scales/frequencies, we give the first such quantification of well-posedness of the Cauchy problem.